Shadowsych/jgeolocator/README.md

 # Setup
-Copy and paste the entire JGeolocator's "com" folder into your project's "src" folder Copy and paste the entire JGeolocator's "databases" folder in your project's main directory
+Copy and paste the entire JGeolocator's "com" folder into your project's "src" folder Copy and paste the entire JGeolocator's "databases" folder in your project's main directory Copy and paste the entire JGeolocator's "lib" folder in your project's main directory Go to your IDE, go to the project's properties in the IDE, go to the Java Build Path, then go to the Libraries and add all of the .jar files from the lib folder to your project.

 # Documentation
 Import the geoLocator class